open-learning/git4ol/README.md

   - `version` is a valid semver
   - `n` is a positive number indicating the assignment number

-### Review advertisement
+### Advertisement

-Before an assignment submission can be made a reviewer has to advertise that he's available to review a speciffic assignment.
+Before an assignment submission can be made a teacher has to advertise that he's available to review a speciffic assignment.
 This is done by publishing branches that pull-requests can be submitted against.

-For example, if we wanted to advertise that we're able to review `refs/markdown@0.3.0/assignment/1` we create `refs/heads/markdown@0.3.0/assignment/1` as a pointer to `refs/markdown@0.3.0/assignment/1`:
+For example, if we wanted to advertise that we're able to review `refs/markdown@0.3.0/assignment/1` we create `refs/heads/markdown@0.3.0/assignment/1` from `refs/markdown@0.3.0/assignment/1`:

 ```shell
 author@shell:~/mock$ git update-ref refs/heads/markdown@0.3.0/assignment/1 refs/markdown@0.3.0/assignment/1